 - Avoid scheduling conflicts with other major campus or community events.

 - Ensure that the event is well publicized.

 - Inform appropriate authorities and get approval when necessary.

 Keep accurate records of all moneys received and spent.

 All fundraisers must be registered with the Club Sports Executive Council and/or Club Sports Director.

-Sponsorship requests would be treated separately from other fundraising activities.
+Sponsorship requests should be treated separately from other fundraising activities.

 Approval would be contingent on the approval of the Dean of Students, Development Office, and the Director of Club Sports (signatures required on sponsorship form).

-No solicitation of businesses that sell, distribute, promote the sale of alcohol
+No solicitation of businesses that sell, distribute, or promote the sale of alcohol

 ***Clubs would be required to complete a Sponsorship Proposal Form.